syncfusion-content/javascript-docs/js/Introduction/Installation-and-Deployment.md

 ![](Installation-and-Deployment_images/Installation-and-Deployment_img3.png)
 {:.image }

-Figure 2: Package Manager Settings pop-up with selected Nuget Package {:.caption }
+    Package Manager Settings pop-up with selected Nuget Package {:.caption }

-{% highlight text %}

-> _**Note: The Source textbox in the above image denotes the location of the nuget packages in your machine and the Name section, allows you to provide a unique name which we will refer in the package installation section later.**_
+> _**Note: The **Source** textbox in the above image denotes the location of the nuget packages in your machine and the Name section, allows you to provide a unique name which we will refer in the package installation section later.**_

-{% endhighlight %}